 Sewer systems have been around in one form or another for thousands of years.
 As technology advanced, pipeline materials have changed, improving durability and functionality.
-With all the developments over time, most utilities have to contend with multiple pipeline materials, each of which has different maintenance concerns and a different lifespan.
+With all these developments over time, most utilities have to contend with multiple pipeline materials, each of which have different maintenance concerns and a different lifespan.

 Early sewer systems

 The first sewer pipes were constructed of brick and mortar in the Indus Valley in 2500 BC.
 Some of these systems, constructed by the Persians, Macedonians and Minoans, contained brick-lined pits similar to modern septic systems.
 Eventually, the Romans and Greeks built extensive, open sewer systems of brick and stone which carried effluent and trash to cesspools constructed of stone or concrete.
 Solids would then settle to the bottom and liquid would flow to nearby bodies of water.
 After the fall of the Roman Empire, Europe entered the Middle Ages and many of these sewer systems fell into disrepair as sanitation and cleanliness became less important.